mongodb/docs/source/includes/seealso-elections.rst

-.. seealso:: The :ref:`replica-set-elections` topic in the :doc:`/core/replication` document, and the :ref:`replica-set-election-internals` topic in the :doc:`/core/replication-internals` document.
+.. seealso:: The :ref:`replica-set-elections` section in the :doc:`/core/replication` document, and the :ref:`replica-set-election-internals` section in the :doc:`/core/replication-internals` document.